codefresh-io/docs.codefresh.io/_docs/administration/single-sign-on/saml/saml-pingid.md

 ---

 Set up SSO for PingID using SAML in Codefresh.
+>**NOTE**:
-> The configuration described here is for PingID SSO and not PingID Federate.
+  The configuration described here is for PingID SSO and not PingID Federate.
 The steps can be used as a general guide for Ping Federate.

 For a general overview on SAML, see [Setting up SAML2 Federated SSO]({{site.baseurl}}/docs/administration/single-sign-on/saml/).

+>**NOTE**:
->If you do not see SAML in the SSO list, please create a support ticket to enable SAML for your account.
+  If you do not see SAML in the SSO list, please create a support ticket to enable SAML for your account.

 Setting up SAML SSO for PingID includes:
 1. Configuring SSO settings for PingID via SAML in Codefresh